 Offshoring and outsourcing are two closely related business strategies that are often used interchangeably, but they are distinct concepts with different implications.

 Offshoring is the relocation of an entire business operation to a foreign country.
 This typically involves an organisation transferring its operations, services, and production to a country that offers cheaper labour costs, lower taxes, and other incentives.
-Offshoring is a long-term strategy and often requires significant capital investment in order to set up the foreign operation and ensure compliance with local laws and regulations.
+Offshoring is a long-term strategy and often requires significant capital investment in order to set up foreign operations and ensure compliance with local laws and regulations.

 The primary advantages of offshoring are lower production costs, access to a larger pool of talent, and improved access to new markets.
 This can lead to increased profits and competitive advantages.